Coronavirus Impact on Italy’s Gambling Industry

 Industry Response to the New Turnover Tax

-In May, the Italian government decided to introduce a new turnover tax that was supposed to help the recovery of the sports sector after the lockdown period caused by the coronavirus pandemic.
-Thanks to the new tax on the sports betting turnover of licensed operators, the government hopes to raise about 90 million euros by the end of 2021.
+In May, the Italian government introduced a new turnover tax intended to aid the recovery of the sports sector after the lockdown caused by the coronavirus pandemic.
+Through this levy on the sports betting turnover of licensed operators, the government hopes to raise about 90 million euros by the end of 2021.

-Decreto Rilanco, or Decree Law no. 34, introduces several measures that the government of Italy will take to strengthen the healthcare system, support employers, and help the recovery of the economy after the pandemic.
-The funds generated thanks to this new tax will be distributed to the Ministry of Youth and Sports, helping professional and amateur sports throughout Italy to recover from the losses caused during the lockdown period.
+Decreto Rilancio, or Decree Law No. 34, introduces several measures that the Italian government will take to strengthen the healthcare system, support employers, and help the economy recover after the pandemic.
+The funds generated from this tax will be distributed to the Ministry of Youth and Sports, helping professional and amateur sports throughout Italy recover from the losses incurred during the lockdown.

-The new tax of 0.5% will be imposed on sports betting wagers placed both online and at retail shops.
-The tax must be collected on a quarterly basis by the end of 2021.
-The government’s goal for the end of 2020 is to collect up to 40 million euros thanks to the new turnover tax.
-Meanwhile, the expectations for the next year are about another 50 million euros in tax revenue.
-The decree also notified that if the expected amount is collected sooner than the provided period, it can be withdrawn earlier than the end of 2021.
+The new 0.5% tax will be imposed on sports betting wagers placed both online and at retail shops.
+It must be collected quarterly until the end of 2021.
+The government’s goal for the end of 2020 was to collect up to 40 million euros through the new turnover tax.
+Expectations for the following year were for an additional 50 million euros in tax revenue.
+The decree also states that if the expected amount is collected sooner than anticipated, the levy can be withdrawn before the end of 2021.

-The new tax on sports betting turnover was criticized by the Italian operator association Lega Operatori di Gioco su canale Online (LOGiCO).
-It deemed the tax as unreasonable and economically unsustainable.
-LOGiCO stated that the new tax was not ensuring any tax equity and the biggest beneficiaries of it will most likely be offshore operators.
+The new tax on sports betting turnover was criticized by the Italian operators’ association Lega Operatori di Gioco su Canale Online (LOGiCO), which deemed it unreasonable and economically unsustainable.
+LOGiCO argued that the levy does not ensure tax equity and that the primary beneficiaries will likely be offshore operators.

-Moreno Marasco, president of LOGiCO, also noted that a 1% turnover tax will equal a 20% GGR tax of 20%.
-When this levy is combined with the already existing GGR tax of 24%, the gaming industry will have to pay almost double the amount in taxes.
-Marasco suggested that instead of using the turnover tax to support the sports industry, the betting sector can help sports through different sponsorships.
-That is, however, not possible due to the gambling ad ban that was introduced at the beginning of 2019.
+Moreno Marasco, president of LOGiCO, also noted that a 1% turnover tax is equivalent to a 20% GGR tax.
+When this levy is combined with the existing 24% GGR tax, the gaming industry would have to pay almost double the current amount in taxes.
+Marasco suggested that, instead of relying on a turnover tax to support the sports industry, the betting sector could help through various sponsorships.
+That approach is, however, impossible because of the gambling ad ban introduced at the beginning of 2019.

-The Italian retail betting authorities Acadi and Sistema Gioco also warned about the unfair turnover tax.
-According to them, it may lead to a tax burden exceeding 30% across all licensed betting operators in Italy.
-The sports betting sector suffered a huge decline in revenue during the lockdown period and the new turnover tax may further slow down its recovery after the pandemic.
+Italian retail betting associations Acadi and Sistema Gioco also warned about the unfair turnover tax.
+According to them, it could lead to a tax burden exceeding 30% across all licensed betting operators in Italy.
+The sports betting sector suffered a sharp decline in revenue during the lockdown period, and the new turnover tax may further slow its recovery after the pandemic.

 Gambling Revenue and Statistics